C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: The precode and quantize CSI sharing Scheme

 The advantage of the proposed scheme is twofold.
 From \cite{jindal2006mimo}, it is known that when quantizing an $N$-dimensional uncorrelated Rayleigh fading channel with $b$ bits, the quantization error is bounded above by $2^{-\frac b{N-1}}$.
-Therefore, the \gls{paq} has a smaller \gls{csi}-quantization error because the channels and beamformers are $({\tilde N}_{t}-1)$-dimensional, rather than ${(N_t-1)}$.
-Furthermore, since each \gls{srrh} serves fewer \glspl{ms}, fewer channels and beamformers are delivered to the \gls{cu} and \glspl{srrh}, respectively, through the limited-rate links.
-Assuming an overall budget of \(B\) bits for each \gls{srrh}, in the \gls{paq} scheme each channel is allocated \(B/(Q - \bar Q)\) bits rather than $B/Q$ as in the standard scheme.
+Therefore, the \gls{paq} has a smaller \gls{csi}-quantization error because the channels and beamformers are ${\tilde N}_{t}$-dimensional, rather than ${N_t}$.
+Furthermore, since each \gls{srrh} serves fewer \glspl{ms}, fewer channels and beamformers are delivered to the \gls{jpcu} and \glspl{srrh}, respectively, through the limited-rate links.
+Considering an overall budget of \(B\) bits for each \gls{srrh}, it follows that the \gls{paq} scheme allocates each channel \(B/(Q - \bar Q)\) bits rather than $B/Q$ in the standard scheme.
 Consequently, the quantization error is bounded by $2^{-\frac{B}{(Q-\bar Q)(\tilde N_{t}-1)}}$ rather than by $2^{-\frac{B}{Q(N_{t}-1)}}$.
-The second advantage of \gls{paq} scheme is in reducing fronthaul data load, which is a major problem in \gls{cran}.
-This follows from the fact that each \gls{srrh} serves only \(Q-\bar Q\) \glspl{ms}.
+The second advantage of the \gls{paq} scheme is in reducing fronthaul data load, which is a major problem in \gls{cran}.
+This reduction is because each \gls{srrh} serves only \(Q-\bar Q\) \glspl{ms}.
 Hence, fewer data signals must be transferred via the fronthaul between the \gls{bbu} to each \gls{srrh}.
 Moreover, because each \gls{srrh} now serves fewer \glspl{ms}, the overall power allocated for each \gls{ms} may be increased.